bincrafters/community/contributing_to_packages/package_guidelines_required.rst

 LICENSE.md
 -------------------

-The policy has on LICENSE has changed recently.
 Bincrafters recipe files should always be MIT license, and that is what should exist in the repository in a file by the name ``LICENSE.md``.
 See the section below

 CMakeLists.txt
 -------------------